u3223833/MY-WEB-PROJECT/readme.md

 Overall, the prototype gave me a solid base to work from, and most of its design decisions were successfully implemented in the final build, with a few thoughtful changes made to improve usability and responsiveness.

+## Design Theories and Concepts

+While designing the website, I applied several visual communication principles explored in class.
+I used a **grid-based layout**, influenced by Swiss Style (also known as the International Typographic Style), which values clarity, balance, and function.
+This helped ensure my content was well-aligned and easy to read.

+I also considered **User-Centred Design (UCD)** when thinking about accessibility, especially for older audiences who may be more interested in Robin Boyd’s work.
+I kept font sizes readable, avoided overwhelming colours, and ensured the navigation was intuitive.
+These choices were guided by what we learnt from *Don Norman’s* ideas on usability and affordances in design (*The Design of Everyday Things*).

+Finally, my decision to use a **minimalist aesthetic** was informed by Robin Boyd’s own design philosophy and his criticism of visual pollution, especially in his book *The Australian Ugliness* (1960).
+This guided me to keep the interface clean, with simple colour choices, negative space, and focus on structure over decoration.

 ## Helpful Resources